 Flora and soil

-Southern and carbonite black soils with feather-grass flora and birch-coniferous forest stands are found in the northern part of the region.
+Southern and carbonite black soils with feather-grass flora and birch-coniferous forest stands are found in the northern part of the district.
 Dark chestnut, chestnut and light chestnut soils with feather-grass flora, and small islands with pine-birch forests are found in the southern part .
 A large recreation zone including a sanatorium health resort complex was founded in the mountainous pine forest.
 Nature reserves include: Korgalzhin National Park, Ereimentausky, and Atbasarsky.
 In the Borvskoye and Zerendiskoye hunting farms, hunters have introduced and acclimatized different varieties of animals and birds.

 The largest rivers are: the Ishim, Nura, Silety, and Kulanotpes; important lakes are: Lake Tengiz (1162 sq. km), Kypshak (64.7 sq. km), Kerei (63 sq. km), and Kozhakol (60.7 sq. km); reservoirs are: Viacheslavskoye ( area 60.7 sq. km, capacity 410.9 mln cubic meters), and Siletinskoye ( area 36.3sq. km, capacity 221.8 mln. cubic meters).
 The main minerals are: ores of non-ferrous and black metals and uranium; deposits of building materials such as coal, cobalt, and kaolin; and of mineral waters and medicinal mud.

 Railways cover 1.588km or 11.3% of the national network.
 Paved roads cover 64.7 km per 1,000sq km.